ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 1. Deploy both hub & spokes to the same Azure Subscription
 2. Deploy the hub in 1 subscription and 1 to MANY spokes in 1 Azure subscription
    1. To deploy spokes in different Subscriptions, simply define more module calls.
 See below for details!
+   2. ATTENTION: When running an isolated x amount of spoke module calls - Make sure to make use of naming attributes to make the spoke names unique between each other!

 The module behaves a little different & has different requirements depending on the mode that is used - The mode is determined by the VERSION of the module that is called.
 See the [Getting Started](#getting-started) for details on that.